Selecting the Best Island: Oahu vs. Maui

 - Iao Valley: Savor the natural beauty of the West Maui Mountains.
 Walk the paths of its lush, green valley and view the colorful gardens and rivers.
 And visit the Iao Needle rock formation.
 Don't forget to explore historical sites like King Kamehameha's conquest of Maui Island.

 - Whale Watching: From November to March, 10,000 Humpback whales gather in the shallow waters of the Auau Channel.
-Gather at the shores of Lahaina, Kihei, Kaanapali, and Wailea to watch the humpback whales.
+Gather on Kihei, Kaanapali, and Wailea shores to watch the humpback whales.

 - Snorkeling tours: Take your pick of snorkeling destinations.
 The crystal-blue waters around Maui hold many coral reefs and beautiful tropical fish.